Drunken Angel: Legacy

 Drunken Angel is often considered Kurosawa's first major work.
-Leyda credits Drunken Angel as the precursor responsible for the entry of Rashomon (1950) into the 1951 Venice Film Festival, and thus exposing non-Japanese audiences to post–War Japanese cinema.
+Leyda credits the film as the precursor responsible for the entry of Rashomon (1950) into the 1951 Venice Film Festival, and thus exposing non-Japanese audiences to postwar Japanese cinema.
 Kurosawa later reflected on the film's structural weakness which he mostly attributed to Mifune's intense screen-presence, one which overshadowed Shimura's role as the moral centre of the film.
-However, the director saw it as the first film where he began to think about the image's relationship to music, and remembered it happily as the first film that was his own, i.e., the first that was free from the interference of the studio, union, and wartime censorship.
-In a 1960 interview with Donald Richie, Kurosawa considered the film's popularity at the time of its release to be due to it being the only film in cinemas that took an interest in its characters.
+However, the director saw it as his earliest project that deeply considered the image's relationship to music, and remembered it happily as the first film that was his own, meaning that was free from the interference of the studio, union, and wartime censorship.
+In a 1960 interview with Donald Richie, Kurosawa attributed the film's popularity upon its release to the fact that it was the only film in cinemas that took an interest in its characters.
 Kurosawa later referred to Drunken Angel as the first of his films that used dynamic compositions.

-In Mark Schilling's study on yakuza films, he cites Drunken Angel as the first to depict post–War yakuza.
-Schilling notes that the film does not follow many of the genre expectations within the genre, which he attributes to Kurosawa's humanism, examining how the world around the yakuza influences their actions.
-In a 2002 interview, actor Bunta Sugawara likewise referenced the film as the first post–War yakuza movie.
-Conrad cites Drunken Angel as the first post–War film with a yakuza protagonist.
+In Mark Schilling's study on yakuza films, he cites Drunken Angel as the first to depict postwar yakuza.
+Schilling notes that the film does not follow many of the formal expectations within the genre, which he attributes to Kurosawa's humanism, examining how the world around the yakuza influences their actions.
+In a 2002 interview, actor Bunta Sugawara likewise referenced the film as the earliest postwar yakuza movie.
+Conrad cites Drunken Angel as the first postwar film with a yakuza protagonist.